clintmod/macprefs/README.md

 ## Motiviation (.macos problems)

 I was trying to adapt the ~~`.osx`~~ `.macos` file from [Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and noticed that some of the cases for the domains were wrong and weren't actually changing the preferences they were intended to change.
-This also caused problems while trying to diff the changes as I was seeing [Case Conflicts](#case-conflicts)
+This also caused problems while trying to diff the changes as I was seeing because of [Case Conflicts](#case-conflicts).

+So I decided to write some scripts that use the standard api for importing and exporting `defaults`.

 ## Requirements